ophelialabs/ophelialabs.github.io/README.md

 - [Thinking Ahead Again](https://share.google/aimode/7cUYZufiQiWuorUor), 2.5 years down, 2 years before rollout, 4 years to prepare for full rollout completion

+- 07/23/36: (11:30) Fire him then
+- Asked to stay late today responded that I couldn't.
+Saw voicemail asking to pick up shift tomorrow
+  	  1. No boss should have that much control
+  	  2. Manipulation to make me feel like I have to work?
+If so, must need vacancy (missed or placing) something?

 | Walmart | Target | AMZ | GOV |
 | ------- | ------ | --- | --- |
 | MS | GCP | AWS | Linux |